Matias-Ramos/DelSurProps-Backend/README.md

 ## About the project

-### Purpose
+### What it is
-The data structure required by the project led to the usage of an SQL database.
-Therefore, I chose to implement an API that connects the React frontend with a PostgreSQL database.
+An API that connects the React frontend with a PostgreSQL database.

+### What it does
+1. GET: Filters real state objects based on the input the API receives and returns the output back to the frontend.
+2. DELETE - POST: Deletes and Creates real state objects based on the frontend input.

 ### Link
+- Video of the working app w/ backend and frontend: [https://youtu.be/kzu_LFJki7s](https://youtu.be/kzu_LFJki7s)
-delsurprops.com.ar (site shut down as per client request) DEMO: https://youtu.be/kzu_LFJki7s
+- delsurprops.com.ar (site shut down as per client request)

 ### Front end
 [https://github.com/Matias-Ramos/Inmobiliaria](https://github.com/Matias-Ramos/DelSurProps-FrontEnd)